-NOTE: Living off campus can affect your financial aid.
+NOTE: Living off campus will most likely affect your financial aid package.
 Before deciding whether to move off campus, please read this important information from the Financial Aid office.

 What is the likelihood of REHS approving my Live-Off Application?

 It depends on the applicant pool, which varies from year to year.
 Students with higher GPAs and/or no conduct history will be ranked higher than those with a lower GPA and/or conduct history.
-The statistics from the past three years of Live-Off Approvals are below.
+The statistics from past years are below.

 # of Seniors living on campus

 # of Juniors that applied for housing exemption